Zach-Deladev/tsellios-k9-academy/README.md

 ### **Navigation:**

-1. Every page has a simple yet effection Navigation bar that is transparent but transistions to black on scroll of the page to stop content overlap.
+1. Every page has a simple yet effection Navigation bar that is transparent but transitions to black on the scroll of the page to stop content overlap.

 ![Navigation](assets/images/readme/nav-image.png "Navigation")

-2. The navigation bar is also responsive and collapses on smaller screen sizes into a "burger" menu in order to keep the design clean and simple.
+2. The navigation bar is also responsive and collapses on smaller screen sizes into a "burger" menu to keep the design clean and simple.

-3. I implemented a hover effect when the user highlights a menu item in order to give the navigation menu a interactive feel.
+3. I implemented a hover effect when the user highlights a menu item to give the navigation menu an interactive feel.

-4. I also added a orange background to the "contact us" menu item to divert the users attention to the contact page.
-On smaller screens where the menu collapses I added an alert above the navbar to have the same desired outcome.
+4. I also added an orange background to the "contact us" menu item to divert the user's attention to the contact page.
+On smaller screens where the menu collapses, I added an alert above the navbar to have the same desired outcome.

 ### **Header:**

-1. Every page has a consistent header with a H1 element and a background image.
+1. Every page has a consistent header with an H1 element and a background image.

 ### **Body:**

 1. Every page follows the same content structure:

-    - The websites text containers have a RGBA transparent background which helps the text stand out from the background image giving a clear contrast making the text easy to read.
+    - The website's text containers have an RGBA transparent background which helps the text stand out from the background image giving a clear contrast and making the text easy to read.
     - Each section of the content is clearly defined with a new heading making the flow of information easy to follow.
-    - Each page divides the text with either images or videos in order to keep the users attention for longer.
+    - Each page divides the text with either images or videos to keep the user's attention for longer.

 ### **Footer:**

 1. Every page has the same styled footer:

     - The footer includes interactive social media icons to guide the user to the respective social media profiles.
-    - The footer also has quick links to the sites different pages so the user can quickly navigate the site.
+    - The footer also has quick links to the site's different pages so the user can quickly navigate the site.
     - The footer is responsive on all screen sizes.

 ### **index.html *"Page"*:**
 1. Hero marketing video to instantly engage the user:

-    - This video covers 80% of the viewport height leaving 20% of the section below slightly visible to make the user aware that there is content underneath.
+    - This video covers 80% of the viewport height leaving 20% of the section below slightly visible to make the user aware that there is the content underneath.
-    - I added greyscale to the video in order to make the content on top stand out and to make sure theres a clean contrast between the background and the content.
+    - I added greyscale to the video to make the content on top stand out and to make sure there's a clear contrast between the background and the content.

 2. Social media icons to direct the user to the social media pages to build an online following:

-    - Keeping in line with the business goals and chosen colour palette I used a subtle orange border around the social media icons to direct the users attention.
+    - Keeping in line with the business goals and chosen colour palette I used a subtle orange border around the social media icons to direct the user's attention.
     - To make the user feel engaged with the site I added hover effects to the icons so they change colour when the cursor hovers over them.
-    - Each Social media icon links directly to the business owners respective social media profiles in a seperate browser tab so the user does not lose their position on the page within the website.
+    - Each Social media icon links directly to the business owner's respective social media profiles in a separate browser tab so the user does not lose their position on the page within the website.

 3. Business heading and title: